ulthiel/Champ/Readme.md

 +
 [1 0]
 [0 1]*(y1*x1 + t)

-//IMPORTANT: In Magma, matrices are acting from the *right* on vectors.
-Hence,
-//to keep everything consistent, I have implemented the *opposite* of the
-//rational Cherednik alebra as usually written on paper.
-This may be a bit
-//confusing, but in the end it's less confusing than trying to artifically make
-//Magma act on the left.
 ```

+**Remark.** In Magma, matrices are acting from the *right* on vectors.
+Hence, to keep everything consistent, I have implemented the *opposite* of the rational Cherednik alebra as usually written on paper.
+This may be a bit confusing at first, but in the end it's less confusing than trying to artificially make Magma act on the left.

 The database contains (some) generators of the center of the rational Cherednik algebra at t=0 (see below).
 These elements are huge and the computation takes a lot of time, so one really wants to store them.
 I have implemented a function ```Rprint``` (for "reversible print") that returns program code for an element of an arbitrary Cherednik algebra allowing to reconstruct this element.
 Here's an example: